 The newly synthesized target compounds (3a-l) were evaluated for their in vitro antibacterial activity against two Gram positive bacteria Staphylococcus aureus (MTCC 96) and Bacillus subtilis (MTCC 441) and two Gram negative bacteria Escherichia coli (MTCC 443) and Salmonella typhi (MTCC 98).
 They were also evaluated for their in vitro antifungal activity against Candida albicans (MTCC 227) and Aspergillus niger (MTCC 282) as fungal strains.
 Broth dilution method was used for the determination of the antibacterial and antifungal activity as recommended by NCCLS [32].
 Ampicillin, Chloramphenicol and Norfloxacin were used as standard antibacterial drugs, whereas Griseofulvin and Nystatin were used as standard antifungal drugs.
-The synthesized compounds (3a-l) were screened for their antibacterial and antifungal activity at the concentration of 1000, 500 and 250 μg/mL for the primary screening.
-The synthesized compounds showing activity against microbes in the primary screening were further screened in a second set of dilution at concentrations of 200, 100, 62.5, 50 and 25 μg/mL.
-The suspensions of 10 μL from each well were further incubated and growth was noted at 37°C after 24 h for bacteria and 48 h for fungi.
+The synthesized compounds (3a-l) were screened for their antibacterial and antifungal activity against microbes in the primary screening were further screened in a second set of dilution at concentrations of 200, 100, 62.5, 50 and 25 $\mu$ g/mL.
+The suspensions of 10 $\mu$ L from each well were further incubated and growth was noted at 37°C after 24 h for bacteria and 48 h for fungi.
 The lowest concentration which showed no visible growth (turbidity) after spot subculture was considered as the Minimum Inhibitory Concentration (MIC) for each compound.
-The investigation of the data summarized in Table 1 reveals that many compounds were found to be active against Gram-positive bacteria while some of the compounds were found to be active against Gram-negative bacterial and fungal species as compared to that of the standard antimicrobial drugs.
+The investigation of the data summarized in Table 1 reveals that many compounds were found to be active against Gram-positive bacteria and fungal species as compared to that of the standard antimicrobial drugs.